The Fromme lab is committed to fostering diversity in our lab, in our academic community, and beyond.

 The regulators for all incoming and outgoing Golgi traffic are GTPases of the Rab and Arf families.
 Arf and Rab proteins are activated by GEFs (guanine nucleotide exchange factors), which are master regulators of trafficking pathways.
 Despite knowing the identity of many of these regulators, the molecular and atomic basis for their regulation remains poorly defined.

-Our lab discovered that Arf activation is regulated at the Golgi through GEF autoinhibition, positive feedback, and GTPase crosstalk mechanisms.
+Our lab discovered that GTPase activation is regulated at the Golgi through GEF autoinhibition, positive feedback, and GTPase crosstalk mechanisms.
 Our findings lead to a model for regulation of the Golgi in which multiple GTPases pathways, previously considered to act in isolation, are intimately connected.
 This model is powerful because it enables us to answer questions within a GEF-centric framework.
 By investigating how the GEFs are regulated using biochemical, structural, and cell biological approaches, we aim to uncover the molecular logic governing regulation of the Golgi at a mechanistic level.

 Golgi trafficking is controlled by a discrete set of GTPases

 Links to descriptions of our NIH grant projects